Emily Mann (director)

 Emily Betsy Mann (born April 12, 1952) is an American director, playwright and screenwriter.
-She served as the artistic director and resident playwright of the McCarter Theatre Center from 1990 to 2020.
+She served as the artistic director and resident playwright of the McCarter Theatre from 1990 to 2020.

 Career

 As the McCarter Theatre Center's Artistic Director and Resident Playwright from 1990 to 2020, Mann oversaw more than 160 productions, including more than 40 world premieres.
 During her tenure, the theater won the Tony Award for Outstanding Regional Theatre, and Mann herself was twice nominated for Tony Awards as a playwright and director.
 She was inducted into the American Theater Hall of Fame in 2019.

 Her other personal awards include the Peabody Award, the Hull-Warriner Award from the Dramatists Guild, awards from the NAACP, eight Obie awards, a Guggenheim Fellowship, the 2011 Person of the Year Award from the National Theater Conference, as well as the Margo Jones Award, given to a "citizen-of-the-theatre who has demonstrated a lifetime commitment to the encouragement of the living theatre everywhere" and the 2021 Gordon Davidson Award from the foundation of the Stage Directors and Choreographers Society.
 Mann also received an honorary Doctorate of Arts from Princeton University.

 In January 2019, McCarter Theatre announced that Mann would retire from the position following the 2019–2020 season.
+The McCarter Theatre will honor Mann with the Inaugural Roger S. Berlind Award in June 2026.

 Mann's nearly 50 McCarter directing credits include productions by William Shakespeare, Anton Chekhov, Henrik Ibsen, and Tennessee Williams and the world premieres of Christopher Durang's Turning Off the Morning News; Ken Ludwig's adaptation of Agatha Christie's Murder on the Orient Express; Danai Gurira's The Convert; Rachel Bonds' Five Mile Lake; Sarah Treem's The How and the Why; Christopher Durang's Miss Witherspoon; and Edward Albee's Me, Myself and I. She has also directed Broadway shows A Streetcar Named Desire, Anna in the Tropics, Execution of Justice, and Having Our Say.